nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.2.9 Redoing a command: `redo`

-Redoes the most recent command that was most recently undone.
+You can redo the most recent command that you have undone.

 Format: `redo`